jam3sn/jamesnewman.dev/src/blog/docker-minecraft-servers.md

 docker-compose up
 ```

-Great!
-So now we have a vanilla server running, we add some plugins and manage various aspects of the server.
-Now lets take a look at a modded server!

-### Lets Forge on

-### Managing our servers
+Now you should be able to edit the configuration files for the plugins you added, log in and see them working!

 ### Proxying and Routing domains to Minecraft Servers

 In a follow up post, I go through adding adding [itzg/mc-router](https://hub.docker.com/r/itzg/mc-router) to route domains to multiple servers, all using the default `25565` port.
 No more ugly server addresses with different ports!
-You can read about that [here](/blog/routung-minecraft-servers)
+You can read about that [here](/blog/routing-minecraft-servers)

+### Closing thoughts

+So in this post we've created a Vanilla server, maintained and managed through docker.
+I highly recommend reading through the [docs](https://github.com/itzg/docker-minecraft-server) for this image as there's tons of configuration available, including support for modded servers.
+You can add more servers to this config and use something like [BungieCord](https://github.com/SpigotMC/BungeeCord) or [PaperMC Waterfall](https://github.com/PaperMC/Waterfall) switch servers ingame.